top of page

 Type: Body broad, short, stout and rounded.
 Back short and broad and only slightly sloping.
 Breast full and rounded.
 Keel well developed.
 Wings short and lying neatly.
 Shoulders broad and well rounded.

 Head: Medium sized; rounded.
 Face red and smooth.
 Comb small, erect with 3 to 5 points.
-Wattles small and well rounded.
-Earlobes red, but a small little reddish-white colouring is permitted.
+Wattles small and rounded.
+Earlobes red, but a little reddish-white colouring is permitted

 Neck: Short, full, not inclined backwards at all.